LukasPoque/nexdoc/README.md

 ### AI & Search
 - **LiteLLM** - Unified gateway for LLM providers with usage tracking
-- **R2R** - Advanced RAG platform deployed per-organization on K3S with auto-scaling
+- **R2R** - Advanced RAG platform with dedicated per-organization instances that scale to zero when inactive, managed by the Go backend for cost-effective multi-tenant isolation

 ### Storage
 - **PostgreSQL** - Application data and metadata